AgenticSciML: Collaborative Multi-Agent Systems for Emergent Discovery in Scientific Machine Learning: Results

 \begin{enumerate} \item \textbf{Discontinuous Function Approximation (\ref{sec:func_approx_novelty}):} A Mixture-of-Experts architecture with specialized experts for different branches of the piecewise function, controlled by a learnable gating mechanism.
 The trainable gating parameter is inspired by the trainable parameter in adaptive activation functions \cite{jagtap2020adaptive}. \item \textbf{Poisson Equation on L-shaped Domain (\ref{sec:poisson_novelty}):} Decomposition of the target solution into a known particular solution plus a component learned by a PINN.
 The solution also uses importance sampling of collocation points to bias towards the corner's singularity. \item \textbf{Burger's Equation (\ref{sec:burger_novelty}):} Dividing training into 3 steps: pre-train only on the initial and boundary condition, then train on the gradient-enhanced PDE residual \cite{yu2022gradient} with self-adaptive weights \cite{mcclenny2023self}, and finally fine-tune with residual-based adaptive refinement of collocation points using double-precision L-BFGS. \item \textbf{Antiderivative Operator Learning (\ref{sec:antideriv_novelty}):} A DeepONet with a linear, bias-free branch net to enforce linearity of the antiderivative operator. \item \textbf{Multiple-input Operator Learning (\ref{sec:multiop_novelty}):} 2D FNO trained with a derivative-enhanced loss, inspired by \cite{wen2022u}. \item \textbf{Cylinder Wake Reconstruction (\ref{sec:cylinder_novelty}):} Modified U-FNO architecture \cite{wen2022u} with CNO-inspired \cite{raonic2023convolutional} bandlimit-preserving filters in the decoder to mitigate aliasing during upsampling. \end{enumerate}

 In particular, solutions to Problems 2 and 4 are mainly based on analysis of the underlying mathematical properties of the problem.
 Solutions to Problems 1, 5, and 6 come from combining and refining existing methods from the literature.
+Table~\ref{tab:emergent_discovery} maps all KB entries retrieved during each experiment to the emergent strategy of the champion solution and compares what was retrieved versus what was synthesized.